baettig/leanXtogg/Readme.txt

 Description
 -----------

-LeanXstream is a very simple application for streaming Video (uncompressed).
+LeanXtogg is a very simple application for streaming Video (uncompressed).
 It allows the following basic tasks

-o Watch a live video stream in Windows or Linux o Save live images to a harddisk as .BMP o Save video the a harddisk (uncompressed) o Play video from the harddisk
+o Watch a live video stream in Windows or Linux (using nc and mplayer) o Save live images to a harddisk as .BMP o Save video the a harddisk (uncompressed) o Play video from the harddisk o Watch live images over the web browser (one Image every 5 seconds)

 How it works
 ------------

-The leanXstream application takes images as fast as it can and writes them to a buffer.
 Client can connect with a TCP connection to port 8111.
 As soon as a client is connected, the camera sends the raw image data over the TCP connection.
 Multiple clients can connect at the same time, it just slows down the frame rate.

 To receive the stream on a client, nc (netcat) can be used.
 The following command receives the stream and writes it to a file (Video recording)